StarScape/droplet/notes.md

 - Drafts (split screen maybe, or highlight and press a button to see the differences between )
 - Mobile apps
 - Reading mode

+## Todos (independent of the roadmap, but need to get done at some point)

+# Architecture
+- Make an interface for global actions

 ## Key
 ✔️ = done